freeCodeCamp/freeCodeCamp/guide/english/working-in-tech/index.md

 ---
 ## Working in Tech and IT

-A wide variety of technology-related fields such as web development, design, data science, and product management are often lumped into the catch-all term "tech" or IT.
+A wide variety of technology-related fields such as web development, design, data science, infrastructure support, information security, and product management are often lumped into the catch-all term "tech" or IT.

 This section will focus on additional career challenges faced by under-represented minorities and people from non-traditional education backgrounds.
 Specific topis will include sexism and ageism, which have been particularly prevalent in certain industries and organizations.